sansajn/earthren/readme.md

 # About
-Bunch of earth rendering and samples to create a program capable to render earth surface based on satelite data.
+Bunch of earth rendering samples to create a program capable to render earth surface based on satellite data.

 # How to build
 > **note**: We expect *Ubuntu 22.04 LTS* as operating system.